bastlirna/like-o-meter/readme.md

 **Components:**

-- Raspnerry Pi, ideally B+ version – *it looks more cool*
+- Rasbnerry Pi, ideally B+ version – *it looks more cool*
 - USB Wi-Fi dongle
 - 7-segment display with driver - *the bigger the better*, we use [7-Segment Serial Display - Blue](https://www.sparkfun.com/products/retired/9765)
 - some wires and power supply